WestpointLtd/tls_prober/README.md

 This will probe the server and add it to the fingerprint database.
 Please submit new fingerprints back so that they can be included in future releases.

+# Implementation

+For details of the implementation see the included paper in the doc directory.

 # Author